Big Oaks from little acorns …and Still GROWING

 What the group did was take the process of certification of practitioners in the field of sexology out of the area of subjectivity to a process based on academic achievement, dedication to the discipline as evidenced by scholarship, evidence of competence under supervision, and the empirical results of examination.

-The American Board of Sexology, and is made up of a higher percentage of doctoral level Diplomates than the other organizations can boast.
-This is due to the nature of the organization.
-ABS is dedicated to providing quality assurance to the consumer and certifying and nurturing clinicians in the practice of sex therapy and sex counseling.
-The ABS also request reviews by current and previous clients to those clinicians of the practice and verify that these reviews are accurate.
+The American Board of Sexology, was made up of a higher percentage of doctoral level Diplomates than the other organizations can boast and it was due to the nature of the organization.
+The American Board of Sexology (ABS) was and still is dedicated to providing quality assurance to the consumer and certifying and nurturing clinicians in the practice of sex therapy and sex counseling.
+The American Board of Sexology (ABS) also request reviews by current and previous clients to those clinicians of the practice and verify that these reviews are accurate.

 Faithfully,